RyanAlameddine/FLang/README.md

 ### 2. Parsing

-The Monad Parser is defined as follows:
+The monadic parser combinator is defined as follows:

 ```haskell
 --Returns a list of (output, remaining tokens) which represents